 I even used the left over bias tape I made from the Tinkertote.

-Keeps my tea pot super warm, oh and funkily cute.
+Keeps my tea pot super warm, for sale oh and funkily cute.

 I was asked by someone if I could make their friend a tea pot cozy that looks like the Death Star.

 I Googled an image of the Death Star and was all prepared to hand stitch with embroidery thread when I decided to try that whole free motion quilting thing again.
 Here’s an Instagram of things in progress.

 I wasn’t happy with the bias tape I had on hand so I have to run out tomorrow but it’s one step away from completion.

 I’m super happy with how it turned out.
 I Googled some measurements and went with the largest size.
 Fits my tea pot perfectly so I hope it works for them!
 Can’t wait to hear what they think of it!